ZAR

 5. Too crowded for comfort

-Peak season is usually very busy, especially around the time of river crossings and when calves are born.
+Peak season is usually very busy, especially around the time of dramatic river crossings and when calves are born.
 This time of year it’s not uncommon for guests to struggle to take a photograph without another safari vehicle in the shot.

 How to prevent this: